 They do not perform manometry to confirm venous placement as we teach.

 Is the Double-Stick safe for your patient?

-From a technical standpoint the double stick is much more difficult than placing two central lines in different veins.
-If you have good technique and understand how to use manometry to avoid arterial injury the double-stick can be used safely.
+From a technical standpoint, the double stick is slightly more difficult than placing two central lines in different veins.
+If you have good technique and understand how to use manometry to avoid arterial injury, the double-stick can be used safely.

-The real risk to the patient throughout their stay however is the fact that patient are at an increased risk of CLABSI if they have two central lines instead of one.
+The real risk to the patient throughout their stay, however, is that patients are at an increased risk of CLABSI if they have two central lines instead of one.